meshalawy/trajectory_generator/README.md

 =============================
 Trajectory Generator uses a practical and straightforward approach to simulate and generate trajectories.
 In particular, it performs the following steps:

-1. Start by downloading the road network $G$ for the area of interest (e.g., NYC) from OpenStreetMap.
+1. Start by downloading the road network G for the area of interest (e.g., NYC) from [OpenStreetMap](http://openstreetmap.org/).

-2. Select a random pair of nodes from $G$ to serve as the source and destination of the trajectory to be generated.
+2. Select a random pair of nodes from G to serve as the source and destination of the trajectory to be generated.

-3. Identify the shortest path between these two nodes in $G$.
-This path serves as the route traveled by the vehicle.
+3. Identify the shortest path between these two nodes in G. This path serves as the route traveled by the vehicle.

-4. Sample GPS points every $x$ meters along the route.
+4. Sample GPS points every x meters along the route.

 5. Add a Gaussian (normally distributed) noise for these GPS points.